 Price filled out an application to have her loans discharged in 2008, asserting under oath that she did not have a high school diploma at the time she took out federal loans and had not been given an ATB test.
 End of story, right?

-No, DOE refused to discharge her student loans on the grounds that it had no evidence that University of Phoenix had systematically violated the "ability to benefit" rules.
+No, DOE refused to discharge her student loans on the grounds that it had no evidence that the University of Phoenix had systematically violated the "ability to benefit" rules.
 In refusing to forgive Price's loans, a federal magistrate found, DOE violated federal law and DOE's own regulations.
-In essence, the magistrate observed, DOE's decision-making process "amounted to a cursory glance at the forest, with no attempt to spot the only tree that mattered."
+In essence, the Magistrate observed, DOE's decision-making process "amounted to a cursory glance at the forest, with no attempt to spot the only tree that mattered."

-DOE attempted to defend its decision by offering post-hoc rationalizations.
+DOE attempted to defend its decision by offering post hoc rationalizations.
 In particular, the Department argued that Price obtained a degree from the University of Phoenix and should not be allowed to benefit from that degree without paying for it.
-But the federal magistrate rejected that argument, pointing out that Price was entitled to have her loans forgiven whether or not she obtained a degree.
+But the federal Magistrate rejected that argument, pointing out that Price was entitled to have her loans forgiven whether or not she obtained a degree.

-Furthermore, the magistrate noted, Price apparently had not benefited from her studies at the University of Phoenix.
+Furthermore, the Magistrate noted, Price apparently had not benefited from her studies at the University of Phoenix.
 "Price is doing essentially the same job as before she enrolled, and any psychic benefit from achieving a degree is more than offset by eight years of fending off debt collectors."
 In any event, the Magistrate continued, "Congress did not see fit to condition student loan relief upon a showing that the student ultimately failed to graduate."
 Id. at 934.

 Why did DOE deny Price the relief to which she was legally entitled?

-Clearly, Price was ill treated by DOE, which dragged her through a tedious administrative process for six years before ultimately denying her claim.
+Clearly, Price was ill-treated by DOE, which dragged her through a tedious administrative process for six years before ultimately denying her claim.
 And, as a federal magistrate concluded, Price was clearly entitled to have her student loans forgiven under federal law and DOE's own regulations.